 Keep in mind tools that improve efficiency and organization engage employees.
 In fact, 80% of retail workers believe their job satisfaction would improve if their store functioned more efficiently.

 Choose a platform that is intuitive and made for your industry, like Bindy.
-While you may need to invest in some training upfront, by simply eliminating the time spent tracing issues through email and manual follow-up, you will still be ahead on time commitment.
+With a minimal investment in training upfront, you will simply eliminate the time spent tracing issues through email and manual follow-up.
 Additionally, take advantage of vendor offered training to save on costs and free trials so you can see the platform at work in your stores.

 If you are unsure about how to integrate new technology into your stores, see our blog: How to Implement New Technologies in Your Retail Business.